Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 20. Removing Group Packages

 Removing a package group using yum is as easy as installing them.
-You can remove the group ‘Network Servers’ by using the following yum command in Linux.
+You can remove the group ‘Network Servers’ using the following yum command in Linux.

 $ sudo yum groupremove 'Network Servers'